 Peanut Cactus Care

 The peanut cactus is a low-maintenance cactus that is easy to grow both indoors and outdoors.
 Native to Argentina, this mountain-dwelling cactus enjoys bright, sunny conditions and infrequent watering.
 While the peanut cactus cannot tolerate frost, it does require cooler winter temperatures in order to set buds for the following growing season.
-Healthy peanut cacti will display beautiful red flowers in the late spring to early summer.
+Healthy peanut cacti will display beautiful red-orange flowers in the late spring to early summer.

 In its native habitat, the peanut cactus grows in sandy, well-draining soil.
-If you are planting the peanut cactus outdoors, ensure that the soil is amended with plenty of sand and perlite to ensure water drains easily from around the roots.
+If you are planting the peanut cactus outdoors, ensure that the soil is amended with plenty of sand and perlite to ensure water drains quickly from around the roots.
 The peanut cactus is susceptible to root rot and cannot tolerate sitting in water.
 When growing the peanut cactus indoors, a standard cactus or succulent potting soil is ideal.